merveirem/github-pages-with-jekyll/index.md

 # My First Blog

 I'm glad you are here.
-I plan to talk about DATA
+I plan to talk about DATALovers